broadinstitute/cromwell/docs/backends/Google.md

 * `refresh_token` - Authenticate each individual workflow using a refresh token supplied in the workflow options.
 * `user_service_account` - Authenticate each individual workflow using service account credentials supplied in the workflow options.

-The `auths` block in the `google` stanza defines the authorization schemes within a Cromwell deployment:
+The `auths` block in the `google` stanza defines the authentication schemes within a Cromwell deployment:

 ```hocon
 google {